-Time horizon Description Short term 4 years - The next five years will be a crucial time for governments around the world to take action.
+Time horizon Description Short-term 4 years - The next 4 years will be a crucial time for governments around the world to take action.
 There will be a heightened potential for market shocks during this transition period.
-Medium term 6 years - A timeframe that aligns with the Paris Agreement's objectives to reduce emissions.
-Many schemes are aiming to lower their funded emissions by 50% by 2030.
+Medium- term 6 years - A timeframe aligns with Paris Agreement's objectives to reduce emissions and many schemes are aiming to lower their funded emissions by 50% by 2030.
 Over this period, data availability is also likely to improve to enable schemes to make more informed decisions.
-Long term 30+ years - A timeframe in which the Paris Agreement's 2050 Net Zero target will be in the past and where the physical impacts of climate change will increasingly impact members.
+Long-term 30+ years - A timeframe that the Paris Agreement's 2050 'Net Zero' target will be past and which the physical impacts of climate change we increasingly impact members.